xxqqwua/AutoZaka/README.md

 ## Usage
 AutoZaka works as follows:
 1. **First Run**:
-   * Upon first run, AutoZaka checks for the presence of `config.txt`.
-If it is missing, the program will prompt you to enter your user token for zaka-zaka.com.
+   * The first time AutoZaka starts up, it checks for the presence of the `config.txt` file.
+If it is missing, the program prompts you to enter your login and password for zaka-zaka.com.
-   * The token is saved in `config.txt` for future use.
+   * Using your login and password, the program will log in once to your profile and save the token cookie in `config.txt` for future use.
 2. **Subsequent Runs**:
    * For future runs, the program automatically reads the saved token and sends the necessary POST requests to participate in drawings without requiring further input.
 3. **Exiting the Program:**